Fall 2020 - IS 350W D100

 By the end of the course, students:

-- gain substantive knowledge about three major, global problems;
+- gain substantive knowledge about how major, online platforms operate;

 - improve their comprehension of social scientific and journalistic arguments about them;